 Clicking the Preview SQL Script button will open the Preview SQL Script window to show the script that will be executed when press the Finish button:

 Close the Preview SQL Script window and click the Next button.
 On the window below, leave settings as they are and click the Next button:

 The last window shows the list of tasks that the wizard has performed.
 Click the Finish button to create CRUD stored procedures for the Person.AddressType table:

 Now, when look at Server Explorer in Visual Studio or at Object Explorer in SSMS the CRUD procedures for the Person.AddressType table will appear under the Stored Procedures folder:

 How to create CRUD stored procedures using the ApexSQL Complete Create CRUD procedure feature

-The Create CRUD procedures is a feature in ApexSQL Complete, a free add-in for SSMS and Visual Studio, that creates a SQL script which contains the stored procedures the for Select, Insert, Update, Delete statements for chosen table in just one click.
+The Create CRUD procedures is a feature in ApexSQL Complete, add-in for SSMS and Visual Studio, that creates a SQL script which contains the stored procedures the for Select, Insert, Update, Delete statements for chosen table in just one click.

 To create the CRUD stored procedures, simply, in Object Explorer under a database, select a desired table for which the CRUD stored procedures needs to be generated, right-click it and from the context menu choose the Create CRUD procedures command:

 This will open a new query editor in which a code will be generated for creating Select, Insert, Update, Delete stored procedures for selected table (e.g. AddressType):